jadeleblanc/jadeleblanc.github.io/README.md

-# Jade LeBlanc - Web Developer Portfolio
+# Jade Leblanc - Web Developer Portfolio

 A modern, responsive portfolio website showcasing my journey as a web development student.
 Built with clean HTML5, CSS3, and JavaScript, featuring smooth animations, interactive elements, and a mobile-first design.